 There are few things in life more disappointing than realising you’ve been unsuccessful in an exam.

 There could be any number of reasons you didn’t pass.
-Maybe you were experiencing a personal difficulty that hindered your ability to study over the last few months.
+Covid of course is still having an impact on all of our lives, or maybe you were experiencing a personal difficulty that hindered your ability to study over the last few months.
 Perhaps your work schedule was so jam-packed that you didn’t have as much time to revise as you would have liked.
 Or maybe you can hold your hand up and say that you didn’t put in enough effort this time.

 Whatever the reason, you need to remember that failing an exam isn’t the end of the world.
 There are a number of actions you can take to ensure you’re better prepared next time around and achieve success when you resit your exam.